 Make sure you always have an experienced but sober person with you, for support and safety!

 Don't drive a car or other vehicles when you're under the influence of psychedelics.
 Only take Peyote when you're in a safe and familiar environment.
 Never trip by yourself.
 When things go wrong Seresta or Valium can help to bring fears down to an 'easy to handle' level.

 Peyote likes warmth and light.
-In nature it grows on spare places in the sun, but also under bushes or other cacti.
-When you grow this cactus indoors, behind the southside window is the best place; it better can stay out of direct sun when it's young.
-Giving it some water on warm days is really helpful.
+In nature it grows in open spaces in the sun, but also under bushes or other cacti.
+When you grow this cactus indoors, the best place is behind the southside window; keep it out of direct sun when it's young.
+Giving it a little bit of water on warm days will keep it happy.